 FRAP stands for “Facilitated Risk Analysis Process.”
 It is a formal methodology that is designed to be fast and simple.
 Foundational steps include:

 - The assignment of a simple probability (i.e. High/Medium/Low) to each threat,

 - The assignment of simple impact (i.e. High/Medium/Low) to each threat,

 - The identification of controls for the listed threats, and

 - A management summary.

-What is the value of FRAP?
+What is the Value of FRAP?

 FRAP allows you to conduct a full risk analysis in hours or days by providing a prioritized list of threats and controls.
 It quickly enables executives to make decisions on project and budget approvals, provides valid reasons for implementing cost-effective controls to limit exposure, and often times surfaces resource and skill needs.

-Who participates in a FRAP?
+Who Participates in a FRAP Risk Assessment?